yakworks/shipkit/docs/Bash.md

 often you may see `2>/dev/null` in context something like `grep -i 'abc' content 2>/dev/null`.
 [A Good explanation is here](https://askubuntu.com/questions/350208/what-does-2-dev-null-mean). basically it means send any errors to a blackhole and we are only concerned with successful output.

+### the `:` null command

+The Bash null command, represented by a colon :, is also known as the POSIX shell colon command.
+This command has no effect and does absolutely nothing, hence the null command terminology.
+The Bash null command : is a shell builtin defined in the POSIX standardicon mdi-open-in-new.

 ### Operators